 You can find Kakhetian cold-pressed sunflower oil, honey from Poka St. Nino Monastery, jams and preserves, gozinaki walnut candy, a big selection of spices, Stumari wine tea, loose-leaf teas, fresh goat’s cheese from Marleta’s farm in Telavi, wine, chacha, and just about anything else your stomach desires.

-You can still buy cheese, cured meats, churchkhela and dried fruits, spices, and other packaged food products at the handful of shops on Bazari’s lower level.
-Waime Spices and Kona Tea are two more quality brands represented here.
+You can buy cheese, cured meats, churchkhela and dried fruits, spices, teas, and other packaged food products here.
+Waime Spices and Kona Tea are two great brands represented.
+At Easter time, there is a pop-up market devoted entirely to paska cake.

-• Hours & info (Georgian Kalata)
+- Hours & info

-Top choice: Khurjini
+Khurjini

 Khurjini is an atmospheric little shop with a great range of local food products to choose from.
 Everything is natural and locally sourced, including spices, local wine and chacha, churchkhela, jams, honey, compote, preserved fruits, cheeses and teas.

-• Address: 15 Anton Katalikosi Street (Old Tbilisi)
+- 15 Anton Katalikosi Street (Old Tbilisi)

-• Hours & info
+- Hours & info

 Badagi is one of Georgia’s most popular churchkhela companies and is often name-checked by locals for selling the most reliably delicious rendition of the sweet.
 This company uses all-natural products with no added sugar.
 I love the fresh grapey taste and soft texture – exactly how it should be!

-• Address: 2 Roman Miminoshvili Street (off Rustaveli Avenue)
+- 2 Roman Miminoshvili Street (off Rustaveli Avenue)

-• Hours & info
+- Hours & info

 Bitadze Tea Shop & Museum

 This petite tea shop and museum dedicated to Georgian tea is run by the Bitadze family, who also manage the country’s only tea growers co-op.
+Giorgi (pictured above) is usually instore to offer commentary on the range of products, and the history of Georgian tea.

-• Address: 15 Galaktion Tabidze Street (Sololaki)
+- 15 Galaktion Tabidze Street (Sololaki)

-• Hours & info
+- Hours & info

-The Dezerter Bazaar
+Dezerter Bazaar

 Fresh spices and herbs, huge wheels of Sulguni cheese and homemade adjika and chacha are just some of the offerings available at Tbilisi’s main central food market.
+Most people come here for grocery shopping, but all these items make for wonderful edible Tbilisi souvenirs – locally made and straight from the source.

+For spices and cheeses, head into the building on the right-side of the market.
+Herbs and tea can be found outside.
 If you’re looking for Georgian spices, there is a terrific stall in the Pasaji part of the market off Abastumani Street.
 It is called Givi Papa.

 You can find wooden utensils (including special rolling pins and dough cutters for khinkali) in the small shops under the arched walkway on Tamar Mepe Avenue (around this point).